http4s/http4s/docs/src/site/index.md

 are integrated via optional modules.

 * *Community-oriented*: http4s is a community-driven project, and aims to provide a welcoming environment for all users.
-Please see our [community] page to see our [code of conduct] and learn how you can participate.
+We are proud to be a [Typelevel](http://typelevel.org) incubator project.
+Please see our [community] page to learn how you can participate.

 ## Getting started ##